notwa/rc/README.md

 (zsh) record screen. does not record audio.

-currently only works on winderp (gdigrab). there's probably some equivalent thing on leenucks.
+currently only works on Windows (gdigrab). i'm sure there's something equivalent for Linux.

 ### [sc](/sh/sc)